sebharvey/sebharvey/README.md

 - Qualified ScrumMaster, though I'm more interested in outcomes than following the playbook
 - TOGAF trained, which is useful context even if you don't use it wholesale
-- When I'm not thinking about systems design, I write the occasional blog post over at [sebharvey.co.uk](https://sebharvey.co.uk)

 ## Get in Touch